 MAPC will form a working group to guide implementation of the grant.
 Stakeholders will include state and municipal leaders and regulators, affordable housing developers (including non-profit), manufacturers, architects, researchers, housing planners, regional and state labor partners, and general contractors.
-Many of these partners were engaged during the grant application writing process, and those who have supplied letters of support or commitment for this project are assumed to be part of the working group in some capacity.
+Many of these partners were engaged during the grant application writing process and some have supplied letters of support.
+Outreach was conducted with Arlington, Cambridge, Chelsea, Everett, Newton, Somerville, and Watertown, and all have shown interest in participating, if the grant is awarded.
 MAPC will do additional outreach with member municipalities to see who may want to join in this effort, beyond those engaged during the grant application submission period.

 Participating cities and towns will sign Memorandums of Understanding (MOU) with MAPC to formalize each municipality's commitment to studying and eventually committing resources to create a pipeline of affordable housing units (the mechanics of which will be developed as part of the planning process, see Activity 2).
-Supplementary partner agreements with other stakeholders (researchers, subject matter experts, other stakeholders) will be developed in this phase to specify roles and responsibilities.
+Supplementary partner agreements with other stakeholders (such as researchers and subject matter experts) will be developed in this phase to specify roles and responsibilities.

-In addition to forming the overall Working Group, MAPC will work with partners to assemble subgroups to conduct research and planning activities outlined in Activity 2.
+In addition to forming the overall Working Group, MAPC will work with partners to assemble sub-groups to conduct research and planning activities outlined in Activity 2.

-This task is a grant-eligible activity as it is a critical step in the development of a plan and proposal for an offsite manufacturing facility to support the production of affordable housing.
+This task is a grant-eligible activity as it is a critical step in the development of a plan and proposal for an offsite manufacturing facility to support the production housing, including affordable housing.
 As the regional planning agency for the 101 cities and towns of Greater Boston and expert convener of a variety of coalitions, MAPC is uniquely positioned, and has substantial capacity, to lead this effort in partnership with participating municipalities and other stakeholders.